England won’t play against Russia for the ‘foreseeable future’

 England won’t play against Russia for the ‘foreseeable future’ out of solidarity with Ukraine

-England’s football association has joined Poland, Sweden and the Czech Republic in announcing they will not play Russia following the country’s invasion of Ukraine
+Earlier on Sunday, the Czech Republic followed Sweden and Poland in announcing they would not play Russia

-England will not play against Russia in any international fixture for the “foreseeable future” out of solidarity with Ukraine, the FA has said.
+The Football Association has announced England will not play against Russia in any international fixture “for the foreseeable future” following the invasion of Ukraine.

+A statement on Sunday evening followed announcements by the football associations of Poland, Sweden and the Czech Republic – all future or potential opponents of Russia in World Cup qualifying – that they will refuse to play Russia at any venue.

-In a strong statement, the FA said: “Out of solidarity with Ukraine and to wholeheartedly condemn the atrocities committed by the Russian leadership, the FA can confirm that we won’t play against Russia in any international fixtures for the foreseeable future.
+The FA’s statement read: “Out of solidarity with Ukraine and to wholeheartedly condemn the atrocities being committed by the Russian leadership, the FA can confirm that we won’t play against Russia in any international fixtures for the foreseeable future.

 “This includes any potential match at any level of senior, age group or para football.”